Festivals & Events

 Phoenixville Firebird Festival

-Phoenixville, PA (2022) — This year’s Firebird Festival will be held on December 10th, 2022 from 6pm-10pm at Phoenixville’s Veteran’s Memorial Park at 194 Mowere Rd in Phoenixville, PA.
+Phoenixville, PA (2024) — The 2024 Phoenixville Firebird Festival has been postponed and will be held on February 1st, 2025 from 6pm-10pm at Phoenixville’s Veteran’s Memorial Park at 194 Mowere Rd in Phoenixville, PA.
 The festival begins at 5pm and the lighting of the Phoenixville is at 8pm.

 Click here to visit the official website and click here to follow them on Facebook.
 If you would like to donate to the Phoenixville Firebird Festival to help benefit The Phoenixville Jaycees Foundation, click here.